 2. Can coffee spike blood sugar with gestational diabetes?

-3. Is decaf coffee safe in pregnancy?
+3. Is decaffeinated coffee safe in pregnancy?

-Generally yes — but choose sugar-free syrups or natural flavorings like cinnamon, cocoa powder, or vanilla extract.
-Regular syrups and pre-made drinks often contain hidden sugar that can affect glucose levels.
-Opt for low-carb options like unsweetened almond milk, unsweetened coconut milk, or heavy cream instead of traditional dairy milk or oat milk.
+Generally yes — but choose sugar-free syrups or natural flavorings like cinnamon, unsweetened cocoa powder, or vanilla extract.
+Regular syrups and pre-made drinks often contain hidden sugars that can negatively affect glucose metabolism.
+Opt for low-carb milk alternatives to maintain better blood sugar control.

 6. Can I have iced coffee or cold brew?